In this tutorial, we will provide an introduction to VBA class modules. You can create your own custom objects by using VBA class modules.

 Conclusion:

-Class modules are useful, when you need to create your own custom objects.
+Class modules are amazing for creating your own custom objects.

 Special thank you to Taryn Nefdt for collaborating on this article!